 and increased remarkably its editorial board reaching n.
 32 components in 2007.

-Starting with the Vol. XC (2007), Redia will be published by the Research Centre
+Starting with the Vol. XC (2007), Redia was published by the Research Centre

 for Agrobiology and Pedology (ABP) of the Agricultural Research Council (CRA).